ryan-mcclue/ryan-mcclue/src/dalgo.md

   Complete tree has all 'h-1' levels are filled, and last level filled from left to right Balanced tree has each node's subtree's differing in height by no more than 1 (O(logn)) Full/perfect tree has all nodes filled
-  Inverting is a notorious procedure, however demonstrates recursive solutions that arise with trees Specifically, inverting is swapping left and right subtrees from bottom up
+  For complete binary trees, better off storing it as an array In other tree structures, better of storing in nodes to account for holes, e.g. say root node only has left children Inverting is a notorious procedure, however demonstrates recursive solutions that arise with trees Specifically, inverting is swapping left and right subtrees from bottom up
   - Trie: